compilit/compilit-spring-mediator/README.md

 This implementation was inspired by <a href="https://github.com/jkratz55/spring-mediatR">Spring MediatR</a>
 and <a href=https://github.com/jbogard/MediatR>MediatR for .NET</a>.

-I do not claim do have a better implementation.
+I do not claim this is a better implementation than the aforementioned JVM implementation.
 Only the initial configuration is a bit easier/less verbose.

 # Installation